-The net proceeds from this offering will be approximately \$\\$, after deducting underwriters' discounts and estimated expenses of the offering.
-We intend to use the net proceeds from this offering for general corporate purposes, including the satisfaction of cash payment obligations in connection with future conversions of our 3.75% Convertible Notes or in connection with the May 30, 2008 redemption of our 3.75% Convertible Notes.
-See "Use of Proceeds" on page S-14 of this prospectus supplement.
+The net proceeds from this offering will be approximately \$247.2 million, after deducting underwriters' discounts and estimated expenses of the offering.
+We intend to use the net proceeds from this offering to repay indebtedness incurred in satisfying our \$255 million cash payment obligation in connection with the conversion and redemption of our 2.875% Convertible Notes.
+See "Use of Proceeds" on page S-15 of this prospectus supplement.

-The notes are initially limited to \$\\$ in aggregate principal amount.
+The notes are initially limited to \$250 million in aggregate principal amount.
 However, we may issue additional notes of the same series from time to time without the consent of the holders.
-See "Description of the Notes - Principal, Maturity and Interest" on page S-16 of this prospectus supplement.

-The Bank of New York Trust Company, National Association (as successor to

-JPMorgan Chase Bank, National Association).
+The Bank of New York Trust Company, National Association (as successor to JPMorgan Chase Bank, National Association).